archywigglestyn/The-Smokey-Powell/README.md

 schematic of circuit board

-thingiverse link to case and DIN mounts
+thingiverse link to make 3d printed case and DIN mounts

 youtube link to video

 Smokey Powell shopping list

-digikey (some items are optional) you can use screw terminals or jacks for power, outputs inputs, screen signal.
+digikey (some items are optional) you can use screw terminals or barrel jacks for power, outputs and inputs, screen signal.
 Really you can use anything you like that matches the pitch.
 You could even solder wires directly.
 I have not tested any of the parts on this list yet.